curliq/rustlesearch/server/README.md

 # RustleSearch

-TODO: all of this
+## testing
+Start a dev container: `docker-compose up -f docker-compose.yml docker-compose.test.yml`

-## Testing
+## indexing
-You need to have elasticsearch running and have it a little seeded for the tests to work
+Make sure to run `yarn run:esinit` before indexing

-## Production
+## production

 Make sure to:
-- set the hostname properly in .env, nginx.conf, nginx-tls.conf
+- set the variables properly in .env for any overrides
-- fill in the elastic location in .env
-- allow 80 and 443 on your firewall
+- allow 80 and 443 on your firewall for letsencrypt
-- set port inside nginx to same as in .env

-then, just run ./init-letsencrypt.sh and it should be fine.
-try it out in staging mode first to not hit letsencrypt rate limits